ssilverman/QNEthernet/README.md

 See also:
 [Disabling ICMP echo (ping) replies](#disabling-icmp-echo-ping-replies)

-### Print utilities
+### Print and Stream utilities

-The `qnethernet/util/PrintUtils.h` file declares some useful output functions and classes.
-Note that this file is included when `QNEthernet.h` is included;
-there's no need to include it separately.
+The `qnethernet/util/PrintUtils.h` file declares some useful output and input functions and classes.
+Note that this file is included when `QNEthernet.h` is included; there's no need to include it separately.

 The functions and classes are in the `qindesign::network::util` namespace, so if you've already added `using namespace qindesign::network;` to your code, they